Skip to content

 You have several ways to run a task with the extension:

-Use the run task code lens action
+Using the run task code lens action

 task-code-lens.png